CAForge/.github/profile/README.md

 <td width="33%" valign="top">

 ### 🏗️ Working Code
-We build things that run end-to-end, not just demos that work once on our machine.
-Error handling and edge cases aren't an afterthought.
+We build things that run end-to-end, not demos that only work once on our own machine.
+Error handling isn't an afterthought.

 </td>
 <td width="33%" valign="top">

 ### ⚡ Measuring, Not Guessing
-Where performance matters (streaming, real-time), we actually benchmark instead of assuming something is "fast enough."
+Where performance matters (streaming, real-time), we benchmark instead of assuming something is "fast enough."

 </td>
 <td width="33%" valign="top">

 ### 🧭 Easy to Run
-Clear READMEs and simple setup.
-If a project needs more than a couple of steps to get running locally, we treat that as a bug.
+Clear READMEs, simple setup.
+If getting a project running locally takes more than a couple of steps, that's a bug.

 </td>
 </tr>